NationalBankBelgium/stark/CONTRIBUTING.md

 * install its dependencies: `npm install`
 * make your changes
 * execute `npm run build` at Stark's root
-* update the Starter and test in it
+* update the Showcase and add examples to it / adapt existing code if needed

 Start hacking :)